Berg0162/Tacx-Virtual-Shifting/README.md

 A few safeguards ensure that the ride feels natural.
 Zwift already halves downhill grades before sending them to the trainer, so the function does not apply any further scaling — avoiding the pitfall of double-reducing descents.
 Likewise, extreme slopes are clipped to a realistic range of 20% and -2%.
 Uphill this prevents sudden spikes in resistance and keeps the trainer within its mechanical limits.
 Downhill this avoids excessive trainer acceleration, prevents totally *free* coasting and keeps workouts productive.

-The end result is that, whether the rider is shifting gears, rolling down a virtual hill, or grinding up Alpe du Zwift, the smart Tacx receives a smooth and believable track resistance signal.
+The end result is that, whether the rider is shifting gears, rolling down a virtual hill, or grinding up Alpe du Zwift, the Tacx Smart receives a smooth and believable track resistance signal.
 The trainer “thinks” it is simply following a gradient profile, while in reality it is being fed a carefully reconstructed version of Zwift’s virtual world.
 </details>

 <details>